o-ran-sc/ric-plt-ric-dep/docs/installation-ric.rst

 Modify the deployment recipe
 ----------------------------

-Edit the recipe files ./RECIPE_EXAMPLE/example_recipe.yaml.
+Edit the recipe files ./RECIPE_EXAMPLE/example_recipe_latest_stable.yaml (which is a softlink that points to the latest release version). "example_recipe_latest_unstable.yaml points to the latest example file that is under current development.

 .. code:: bash